-Or Clarence Busuttil (Non-Executive) - appointed on 30 October 2020 Dr Joseph Borg Bartolo (Non-Executive) - resigned on 30 October 2020 Mr Jean Paul Busuttil (Executive and Chairman) Mr William Wait (Non-Executive)
+Dr Clarence Busuttil (Non-Executive)

+Mr Jean Paul Busuttil (Executive and Chairman)

+Mr William Wait (Non-Executive)

 The Board meets on a regular basis to discuss performance, position and other matters.

 Statement of Directors' Responsibilities

 The Maltese Companies Act, (Cap 386) requires the directors to prepare financial statements for each financial period which give a true and fair view of the state of affairs of the Company at the end of the financial period and of the profit or loss of the Company for that period.